AimRT/AimRT/document/sphinx-en/tutorials/interface_py/logger.md

 The first parameter of these interfaces is a `LoggerRef` handle type, and the second parameter is the log message string.
 Modules can obtain the `LoggerRef` handle by calling the `GetLogger()` interface of the `CoreRef` handle.

 ## Usage Example

-Module developers can directly use the log handle assigned to the module to print logs by referring to the following example:
+Module developers can directly refer to the following example to use the log handle assigned to the module for logging:
 ```python
 import aimrt_py